Robert-DeForrest-Reynolds/EliJ/README.md

 Lily is the official interpreter for Pineapple.

 ## Hope :hammer_and_wrench:
-The build system for Pineapple
+The build system for Pineapple.

 ## HPM (Hope Package Manager) :hammer_and_wrench:
 The package manager built into Hope.
 Inspired by Cargo from Rust, and Pip from Python.